Relief Worker

 If you are someone who wants to make a difference for young people and our community, this is a fantastic opportunity to begin a career with Phoenix!
 Offering schedule flexibility, great learning opportunities and the ability to grow within the organization, we look for staff who are dedicated to the work we do.
 We are committed to supporting staff to meet their professional goals and make every effort to promote from within.

 Relief Workers are called on a casual basis to work shifts at Phoenix Youth Shelter (emergency shelter), Phoenix House (long-term residence) and at Phoenix Centre for Youth (walk-in centre).
-We are hiring people who are available to work at least 20 hours per week.
-Although we cannot guarantee hours, we are usually able to provide Relief Workers with 30-40 hours of work per week.
-Relief Workers should be prepared to work in the three programs listed above and to work any time of day including awake-overnights with shift lengths ranging from 3 to 12 hours.
+Although we cannot guarantee hours, we are usually able to provide Relief Workers with 20-40 hours of work per week.
+Ideal candidates will have availability to pick up between 4-6 shifts per month, with shifts that may be pre-scheduled or on a call-out basis.
+Relief Workers should be prepared to work in the 3 programs listed above and to work any time of day including awake overnights with shift lengths ranging from 2 to 12 hours.
+Currently, our primary schedule needs include:

 Screening Requirements: This position is subject to a criminal record check, vulnerable sector search, a child abuse register check and proof of education.